Separating and Collapsing Electoral Control Types: Introduction

 Separations themselves can be refined, for two (compatible) control types, if on each input (except with no focus candidate specified in the input) we consider for each of the two control types the set of all candidates $c$ such that if $c$ is the focal candidate, the given control action can succeed.
 It might be the case that for the first control type on all inputs that set is a subset of that set for the second control type; or it could always be a superset; or neither of these cases could hold.
 Of course, if the first two cases hold simultaneously, that is the same as the two types collapsing.
 For \emph{all} our control pairs that separate, we refine our separations into the three cases just described: ``always $\subseteq$, and on some instance $\subsetneq$''; ``always $\supseteq$, and on some instance $\supsetneq$''; and neither of the above (i.e., ``incomparable'').
 We find, for various separating pairs, such containment relationships, and not all are UW and NUW variants of each other (though UW and NUW always have an obvious $\subseteq$ or $\supseteq$ relation; which one of those holds depends on whether the type is ``constructive'' ($\subseteq$ holds) or ``destructive'' ($\supseteq$ holds); we will refer back to this fact later as $(**)$).

-As to proof techniques, for separations, since the number of pairs is huge, when we can we build examples that simultaneously yield many separations.
+We draw on a wide variety of approaches to establish our separations and collapses.
+Many of our separations are established by human-constructed example; since the number of pairs we separate is large, when we can we build examples that simultaneously yield many separations.
 Some of our separation constructions are obtained by computer-aided search.
 Some of our separation results on the ``general-case'' tables are obtained by inheritance from a specific-case table.
-As to new collapses, some are achieved by direct arguments that exploit some feature of the setting, and most are proven via an axiomatic-sufficient-condition approach.
+As to our new collapses, some are achieved by direct arguments that exploit some feature of the setting, and most are proven via an axiomatic-sufficient-condition approach.
 Also, some of the collapse (equality) entries in our tables for specific election systems are inherited from the general-case tables.
+Some of our collapses draw on multiple approaches.
+For example, our proof of Theorem~\ref{t:av-cc-c-tp-nuw} is a direct proof based on aspects of the setting but also uses an axiomatic property (immunity).

 Big picture, this paper completely resolves the extent to which control-type pairs collapse or fail to collapse, both in general (i.e., universally quantified over election systems) and with regard to plurality, veto, and approval elections.